INFILL IS JUST ONE MORE COMPONENT IN CREATING YOUR PERFECT ARTIFICIAL TURF SYSTEM

 - No negative perceptions in the marketplace

-ZeoFill is a brand of zeolite.
-ZeoFill is a very interesting infill.
+Z-CAP is a very interesting infill.
 Used for industrial waste cleanup and sold in healthfood stores, zeolites have a honeycomb molecular shape that allows the material to absorb and contain toxins.
 This molecular shape also allows it to absorb and slowly release water for noticeably cool field temperatures.
+Z-CAP is an affordable top dressing to traditional SBR fields that reduces field temperatures substantially.

 - Absorbs and slowly releases water for lasting temperature reduction